Nemotte/CX-Compiler/README.md

 A Compiler for CX language based on Lex &amp; Yacc, final project of Compilation principle (ECNU)

 ## Release
-Download Release version with this link: https://github.com/Nemotte/CX_Compiler/releases/tag/GUI_ver
+You can download Release version (with GUI) with this link: https://github.com/Nemotte/CX_Compiler/releases/tag/GUI_ver

 ## Introduction
 This repo only contains lexer, parser and interpreter.